by John Bandler

 I like a good Venn diagram which demonstrates how concepts overlap and differ.
 Putting these rules in context, I think of criminal laws as prohibiting the most extreme types of bad conduct, civil law may prohibit many actions already disallowed by criminal law plus more, and then ethics is an even higher standard of conduct encompassing all of the above plus more.

 There are a number of grey areas on how these overlap or differ but we can save that for another time.
 For example some acts might violate criminal law but not civil law, and one could argue some acts could be ethical even if they violate a law.

 Internal rules of an organization

 Growing legal requirements (external rules such as laws and regulations) surrounding cybersecurity and privacy require a degree of written internal rules.
-Government has recognized that "unwritten rules" are often not worth the paper they are not printed on.
-Government believes that an early and important step towards compliance is creation and then enforcement of good internal written documentation.
+Government sometimes takes the position that "unwritten rules" are often not worth the paper they are not printed on.
+Government often suggests that an early and important step towards compliance is creation and then enforcement of good internal written documentation.

 Good management practices also suggest that quality written internal rules are necessary.
 Some areas are too complex to rely on unwritten understandings, and employees need proper guidance.
 The right degree of documentation helps the organization and individuals know what to do.

 Policies and procedures are the common terms for such internal documentation, but a full list can include: